Ishsshukla/ostello_task/README.md

-Here's a professional-level `README.md` file for the course curriculum page you’re building, assuming this is for a React or mobile-based app development environment:

 ---

 # 📘 Course Curriculum Page

-A professional-grade, dynamic course curriculum screen for an educational mobile/web application.
+A professional-grade, dynamic course curriculum screen for an educational mobile application.
 This screen enables learners to track their **weekly and daily progress**, interact with **exclusive reels**, and unlock chapters sequentially upon completion.

 ---